Home > growing anemones in pots

 Benefits of Deadheading

-By removing the spent blooms, you direct the plant's energy back into growth or developing new buds, rather than seed production.
+Start by removing the spent blooms.
+The plant will grow or develop new buds, rather than seed production.
 This can result in more robust plants and a longer flowering period.

 Tool Kit

-All you need is a pair of sharp scissors or garden shears.
+You need a pair of sharp scissors or garden shears.
 Sterilize it to avoid spreading diseases.
-Aim to cut the stem as close to the base as possible without damaging new growth.
+Cut the stem to the base without damaging new growth.

 Steps for Deadheading Anemones in Pots